Magic-Deck/ponyshow/README.md

 - Video player support
 - Real-time collaborative editing
 - Interactive components: polls, exams, etc
+- Export to PDF
+- Slide configuration options
+- Slide timer for auto transitioning
+- Build steps to present bullet points one step at at time

 ## Ponyshow is a Deckset killer.